aleen42/PersonalWiki/post/point_mesh/point_mesh.md

 let rgb = opts.lineColor.match(/\d+/g);
 ```

-The linkPoints function checks each point against the other particles (referred to as “hubs” in the context of the function) and draws the line at the determined level of opacity, using template literals:
+The linkPoints function checks each point against the other particles (referred to as "hubs" in the context of the function) and draws the line at the determined level of opacity, using template literals:

 ```js
 let linkPoints = function(point1, hubs){